-The impacts of the fishery on protected, endangered, threatened, or icon species generally, except for Sea Lions, appear to be maintained within acceptable levels.
-The evidence for this is limited, but risks and actual impacts generally appear to be low for most of the protected, endangered, threatened, or icon species that are known to occur in the same area as the fishery operates.
-The EMS provides for regular review and assessment of the risk assignments, although there is no systematic process for routinely providing this information to stakeholders and seeking their input.
-Evidence submitted to the assessment indicates that the key forum for this (the WRL ESD committee) has not been activated, and its role is being reviewed with a view to disbanding it.
+The evidence presented to the assessment team for the impacts of the fishery on protected, endangered, threatened, or icon species generally, except for Sea Lions is limited, but risks and actual impacts generally appear to be low for most of the protected, endangered, threatened, or icon species that are known to occur in the same area as the fishery operates.
+However, the assessment of risks to these species are qualitative in most instances and require further work.

+The EMS (Environmental Management System) developed and proposed for this fishery as part of the ongoing conditions from previous assessments, provides for regular review and assessment of the risk assignments, although there is no systematic process for routinely providing this information to stakeholders and seeking their input.
+If this management system was fully functional, the score for the fishery would be higher.
+However, evidence submitted to the assessment team indicates that the key forum proposed for addressing these issues, a committee known as the Ecologically Sustainable Development or ESD committee, has not been activated, nor has any other committee.